Constraining ultra light fermionic dark matter with Milky-Way observations: Introduction

+Our work and bounds differ from the so-called Ruffini-Argüelles-Rueda (RAR) model \cite{Ruffini:2014zfa,Arguelles:2018rjj,Krut:2023drx,Pelle:2024eyt} mainly because we indeed consider a supermassive black hole with mass of $4.1 \times 10^6M_\odot$ instead of a fermionic ball.

-Typical self-gravitating objects made of ultra light fermions are presented in section \ref{section2}.
-Then, by using galactic observations. namely the rotational velocity curve of the Milky Way as reported by \cite{Sofue:2013kja}, the central density $\rho_0$ and the mass of the fermion $m_F$ are constrained in section \ref{section3}.
-Furthermore, by using the spectral energy distribution (SED) of Saggitarius A* observed from the galactic centre, new constraints on the annihilating cross section are obtained.
+The organization of the article is as follows: Typical self-gravitating objects made of ultra light fermions are presented in section \ref{section2}.
+Then, using galactic observations, namely the rotational velocity curve of the Milky-Way as reported by \cite{Sofue:2013kja,2019ApJ...871..120E}, the central density $\rho_0$ and the mass of the fermion $m_F$ are constrained in section \ref{section3}.
+Furthermore, by using the spectral energy distribution (SED) of Saggitarius A* observed from the galactic center, new constraints on the annihilating cross section are obtained.
 Finally, some conclusions can be found in section \ref{section5}.